vbacollective/wasabi/docs/API_REFERENCE.md

 Public Function WebSocketGetCloseInfo(Optional ByVal handle As Long = INVALID_CONN_HANDLE) As String
 ```

-Returns a pipe-delimited summary of the last close event.
+Returns a pipe‑delimited summary of the last close event.

 ## Logging and User Feedback